ARTbio/metavisitor/docs/use_case_2.md

 Here, we are going to perform manually a few steps, before using another workflow in the history 2-2 to remap the ERP012577 small RNA reads to the AnCV genome.

-1. Look at the `blast analysis, by subjects` dataset and copy the name of the 8919 nt contig that aligned to DCV and CrPV sequences.
-It is noteworthy that this name may vary from one Oase run to another because the Oases algorithm is not totally deterministic.
+1. Look at the `blast analysis, by subjects` dataset and copy the name of the 8919 nt contigs that aligned to DCV and CrPV sequences.
+It is noteworthy that the names may vary from one Oases run to another because the Oases algorithm is not totally deterministic.
 In the [companion Metavisitor article](http://dx.doi.org/10.1101/048983), this name was Locus_69_Transcript_1/1_Confidence_0.000_Length_8919.
-    - Copy this name, find the tool `Pick Fasta sequences with header satisfying a query string` in the Galaxy tool bar, and paste this name in the field `Select sequences with this string in their header` of the tool form.
-Select the dataset `Oases_optimiser on data 20: Denovo assembled transcripts` as a source file, and run the tool.
+    - Copy this names, find the tool `Pick Fasta sequences with header satisfying a query string` in the Galaxy tool bar, and paste a name in the field `Select sequences with this string in their header` of the tool form.
+Select the dataset `Oases_optimiser on data 21: Denovo assembled transcripts` as a source file, and run the tool again for each name.
+2. Use the tool `Concatenate multiple datasets tail-to-head` and select the output files of the previous step as inputs.
+Run the tool.
-2. Now, we are going to change the header of the previously extracted fasta sequence using the tool `Regex Find And Replace`.
+3. Now, we are going to change the header of the previously extracted fasta sequence using the tool `Regex Find And Replace`.
     - Select the previous dataset `Pick Fasta sequences on data 21 including 'Locus_69_Transcript_1/1_Confidence_0.000_Length_8919' in header` as input dataset for this tool.
 Click on `+ Insert Check`.
-Use `Locus_69_Transcript_1/1_Confidence_0.000_Length_8919` as *Find Regex* and `Anopheles_C_Virus|KU169878` as *Replacement*.
+Use `Locus_69_Transcript_1/1_Confidence_0.000_Length_8919` (or the equivalent you extracted) as *Find Regex* and `Anopheles_C_Virus|KU169878_confidence _xx` as *Replacement*.
+Do this for each extracted sequence.
 Execute the tool.
 Look at the resulting dataset.

-3. Copy the dataset collection `Small RNA reads ERP012577` from the history `Input data for Use Cases 2-1 and 2-2` into the *current* history `Use Case 2-2`.
-You may have the refresh the history bar to see this collection and the attached datasets popping up.
+4. Copy the dataset collection `Small RNA reads ERP012577` from the history `Input data for Use Cases 2-1 and 2-2` into the *current* history `Use Case 2-2`.
+You may have to refresh the history bar to see this collection and the attached datasets popping up.

 We are now ready to run the workflow.